|

 March.
 Side B has a minute-long message from Joan, plus 30-second

-announcements from Helen Hayes and Nanette Fabray, and 15-second
+announcements from Helen Hayes and Nanette Fabray, as well as 15-second

 announcements from Rosemary Clooney and Bess Myerson.